jslovell/hfh-capstone/README.md

 ## Usage

+### For Developers

-For developers, follow these steps to run the application:
+Follow these steps to run the application:
 1. Start the XAMPP Apache and MySQL modules.
 2. Connect to the application using `http://localhost/hfh-capstone/`.

+You may need to create a new account from the home page.
-A link to a full user manual can be found in the navbar.
+Also a full user manual can be found in the navbar.

+### User Management

+Currently, there is nothing in place to authorize the creation of new accounts.
+Also, the only way to either delete or edit existing accounts is to manually edit the database.
+These issues have been marked for future development.

 ## Code Documentation